after-ephemera/azjkjensen.github.io/content/about/about.md

 i was a production engineer at meta for a few years, working on privacy infrastructure and AR/VR. before that, i was at Arizona State University in <a href="http://meteor.ame.asu.edu" target="_blank">meteor studio</a> working on new research in augmented reality security and privacy.

-i know software will define much of the future of humanity, and my strongest desire is to leave a legacy my family can be proud of. outside of work i read and bake.
+i know software will define much of the future of humanity, and my strongest desire is to leave a legacy my family can be proud of. outside of work i read and run.

 ### reach out